Pregnancy and MS Choices booklet

 There is much research suggesting people with MS should take high dose vitamin D. Vitamin D also plays an essential role in the reproductive function of both women and men.
 Therefore, it is suggested that both women and men with MS who are trying to conceive take a vitamin D supplement and, for the woman, this should be continued throughout the pregnancy.

 A study on vitamin D supplementation suggests that those with neurological conditions should consider taking a dose of between 1000-4000IU per day, before and during pregnancy.
-If you
+If you have any concerns about the dosage you should be taking, speak to your consultant or MS nurse for further information.

 Pregnancy management

 During pregnancy, it is advisable for your midwife to know who your MS nurse is and vice versa.
-This will help them work together to provide you with the best support and to monitor both the pregnancy and any potential impact on your MS.
+This will help them to work together to provide you with the best support and to monitor both the pregnancy and any potential impact on your MS.

 It can be helpful for midwives to attend MS appointments, if possible, or vice versa.
 This can be reassuring should you require additional support during birth and beyond.
 We appreciate this may not always be possible, and if not, you can always request to speak to a consultant.